 XY Zhou , X Wang , B Hu , J Guan , G Iliakis , Y Wang An ATM-independent S-phase checkpoint response involves CHK1 pathway Cancer Research (2002) Mar 15;62(6):1598-603.

-The two Cancer Research papers from 2002 also share a joint figure, even if they are supposed to show different experiments with different antisense oligonucleotide sequences:
+The paper recycles a blot from Zhou et al 2002 (by Profs Wang and Iliakis).
+Also,two Cancer Research papers from 2002 share a joint figure, even if they are supposed to show different experiments with different antisense oligonucleotide sequences:

 As reminder, these papers were all published after 2001, when Iliakis moved to Essen, most of them bear his Ruhrgebiet affiliation.
 I personally am enormously proud for the University of Duisburg-Essen.
 Professor Iliakis is an asset, may he never retire.